fllseu/book-modeling-and-stability-analysis-of-IBRs/chapter6/README.md

 In this chapter, four testbeds (GFM1, GFM2, GM3, and VSM) are shown in Figs 6.2, 6.6, 6.9, 6.11.
 The foler contains one testbed that can be quickly turn into four testbeds.

 testbed_overall.slx is the simscape model built in MATLAB 2022a.
+GFM1 can be viewed as a GFL-IBR with additional frequency and voltage droop control.
 GFM_initial.m is the data file assigning parameters to the testbed.

 Fan, L., & Miao, Z. (2023).
 Modeling and Stability Analysis of Inverter-Based Resources.
 CRC Press.